xavierd/clang_complete/README.md

 ## Installation

+You need Vim 7.3 or higher, compiled with python support and ideally, with the conceal feature.

+#### Not using any plugin management tools

+- Just put the files in `~/.vim/`

+#### Using plugin managers, runtime path managers or packs of Vim8

+- Follow regular procedure outlined in corresponding documentation

+#### Using [vimball][vimball] (not in nvim)

 - To build and install in one step, type: `$ make install`

 - To build and install in two steps, type: